Uncertainty Quantification in Synthetic Controls with Staggered Treatment Adoption: The Effect of Liberalization on GDP for Sub-Saharan African Countries

-During the second half of the twentieth century, a considerable number of countries all over the world launched programs of (external) economic liberalization, booming from 22\% in 1960 to 73\% in the early 2000s \citep{Wacziarg-Welch_2008_WBER}.
-In the last thirty years, political scientists and economists have investigated the social and economic consequences of such liberalization programs, often reaching conflicting conclusions \citep*[see, e.g., ][]{Levine-Renelt_1992_AER, Sachs-Warner_1995_BP, Dejong-Ripoll_2006_RES}.
+During the second half of the twentieth century, many countries around the world launched programs of (external) economic liberalization, booming from 22\% in 1960 to 73\% in the early 2000s \citep{Wacziarg-Welch_2008_WBER}.
+In the last thirty years, scholars have investigated the social and economic consequences of such liberalization programs, often reaching conflicting conclusions \citep*[see, e.g., ][]{Levine-Renelt_1992_AER, Sachs-Warner_1995_BP, Dejong-Ripoll_2006_RES}.

 The impact of liberalization policies on economic welfare has been traditionally investigated with cross-country analyses \citep*[e.g.][]{Sachs-Warner_1995_BP} and individual case studies \citep[e.g.][]{Bhagwati-Srinivasan_2001_book}.
 More recently, scholars have turned to synthetic control methods in the hope of employing a causal inference methodology that allows for the presence of time-varying unobservable confounders.
 Employing the synthetic control framework originally developed in \cite{Abadie-Gardeazabal_2003_AER}, \cite{Billmeier-Nannicini_2013_RESTAT} analyzed the effects of liberalization in four continents: Africa, Asia, North America, and South America.
-They used a pre-existing dataset of economic variables \citep[previously used in][]{Giavazzi-Tabellini_2005_JME} which includes 180 countries, covers the period 1963-2000, and contains an indicator for economic liberalization originally defined in \citet*{Sachs-Warner_1995_BP} and updated in \cite{Wacziarg-Welch_2008_WBER} (hereafter, the Sachs-Warner indicator).
-More details on the data and the definition of economic liberalization can be found in the Supplemental Appendix Section S.4.
+They used a pre-existing dataset of economic variables \citep[previously used in][]{Giavazzi-Tabellini_2005_JME} which includes 180 countries, covers the period 1963--2000 and contains an indicator for economic liberalization originally defined in \citet*{Sachs-Warner_1995_BP} and updated in \cite{Wacziarg-Welch_2008_WBER} (hereafter, the Sachs-Warner indicator).
+More details on the data and the definition of economic liberalization can be found in Section S.7 of the Supplemental Appendix.

-The main finding of \cite{Billmeier-Nannicini_2013_RESTAT} is that economic liberalization---as measured by the Sachs-Warner indicator---has a non-negative effect on GDP per capita.
-Moreover, the authors document the presence of substantial heterogeneity in the effects depending on the period of time in which the liberalization took place.
-On the one hand, the predicted effect on real income per capita is positive in those countries that embarked on programs of economic liberalization before the 1980s.
-On the other hand, in the MENA (Middle East and North Africa) region and in sub-Saharian Africa, where many liberalization episodes occurred after 1985, the magnitude of the predicted effect becomes either statistically insignificant or economically irrelevant.